The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Preliminaries

 \begin{remark} In linear algebra, a \emph{dependence} is a linear combination that shows a collection of vectors is linearly dependent.
 Similarly, a tropical dependence is a tropical linear combination that shows a collection of PL functions is tropically dependent.
-The word \emph{independence} is chosen to parallel this established terminology; by Theorem~\ref{thm:independencecriterion}, the existence of an independence among a collection of PL functions shows that these functions are tropically independent.
-There is no analogous notion in linear algebra. \end{remark}
+By Theorem~\ref{thm:independencecriterion}, the existence of a certificate of independence for a collection of PL functions shows that these functions are tropically independent.
+There is no analogous criterion for linear independence in linear algebra. \end{remark}

+Although not logically necessary for the proofs of our theorems, we include the following interpretation of tropical independence in the language of algebraic geometry.